Find your next adventure!

 Bansko has 65 km of pistes.
 Top of the area is at 2.600 m above sea level.
 Orientation of the slopes is to the north and when you add snow making machines we can say that snow reliability is great.
 New investments in last 10-15 years transformed the resort from old eastern European village into modern ski centre.
 Blue slopes are dominant, even reds are not tricky at all.
 The hardest piste is called Tomba after Italian ski superstar.
 It is venue for women and men world cup races (if you want to try it avoid middle of February because it is closed due to preparations for the race).
 Grooming is not up to standards met at Alpine resorts in western Europe.

 Lifts are pretty fast except gondola which takes you from the village to the rest of resort.
 Queue in the morning is gigantic and in the peek months (beginning of the January and middle of February) you will have to wait from one to two hours at least.
 TIP: you can get there early (before 8 o’ clock) or you can catch taxi or mini bus which will take you to the base of other lifts.
 This will cost you from 5 up to 7.5 EUR.
-If you have a car and you are willing to drive you can park on the gondola top station parking.
-One day parking fee is around 6 EUR.
+There is new, wider road going to the top of the gondola so if you have a car and you are willing to drive you can park on the gondola top station parking.
+One day parking fee is around 6 EUR, it might be a good idea for families with more members and a car.
 When you add further costs in order to avoid minimal 1 hour wait, to the price of the ski pass you have already paid, you would see that you could have bought ski pass in Austria or France.

 If you want to learn how to ski, Bansko is the right place for you.
 We have tested Ski Mania and they did great.
 The school has experienced and professional instructors.
 Ski Mania is much more affordable than schools in France and Austria and the quality is on the same level.
 You can also rent latest equipment (skis and snowboards) in their office situated right by the gondola.